Everyone

 If the anniversary date stays the same

 The employee still gets their annual holiday entitlement after 12 months if their anniversary date stays the same.
-However, when they take holidays, the extra unpaid leave they took (the amount that exceeds 1 week) is not counted in the calculation for average weekly earnings (AWE).
-This is so it does not reduce their annual holiday pay.
+However, when they take holidays, the extra unpaid leave they took (the amount that exceeds 1 week) is not counted in the calculation for 1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take annual holidays (or however many weeks they’ve worked if it’s under a year).

 When calculating AWE, reduce the divisor (the number of weeks gross earnings are averaged over) by the number of whole or part-weeks of extra unpaid leave taken.
 Do this every time you calculate AWE until the unpaid leave was taken more than 52 weeks ago.